Sam Dyson: San Francisco Giants (2017–2019)

-Minnesota Twins
+Minnesota Twins (2019)

 On July 31, 2019, the Giants traded Dyson to the Minnesota Twins in exchange for Jaylin Davis, Prelander Berroa, and Kai-Wei Teng.
 Dyson underwent surgery to repair a torn capsule in his right shoulder at the end of the 2019 season.
 Dyson elected free agency following the 2019 season.

 On March 5, 2021, Dyson, a free agent at the time, was suspended for the entirety of the 2021 season after violating the off-the-field personal conduct policy, regarding a domestic violence case stemming back in 2019.

 Toros de Tijuana

 On April 18, 2022, Dyson signed with the Toros de Tijuana of the Mexican League.
+In 41 games out of the bullpen, Dyson compiled a 2.66 ERA with 45 strikeouts across 40 2/3 innings pitched.

 International career

 Dyson pitched for the United States team in the 2017 World Baseball Classic.
 He helped the U.S. win the tournament by pitching six perfect innings.

-Controversy
+Controversies

 While playing for the Pacific Coast League's New Orleans Zephyrs, Dyson was involved in a fight with Zephyrs' teammate Chris Hatcher at a Nashville bar on April 29, 2014.
 Hatcher broke Dyson's jaw in the fight, resulting in surgery which put Dyson on the injured list for six weeks and a 5-game suspension for Hatcher for conduct detrimental to the team.

 After giving up the series-clinching home run to Toronto Blue Jays' right fielder José Bautista in game 5 of the 2015 American League Division Series, Dyson confronted Edwin Encarnación of the Blue Jays and informed him that he did not approve of Bautista's subsequent bat flip.
 Dyson also became involved in a confrontation with Blue Jays' shortstop Troy Tulowitzki over his displeasure.
 The exchanges led to both dugouts emptying and a long delay in completing the game.
 In explaining his actions afterwards, Dyson told reporters, "(Bautista)'s a huge role model for the younger generation that's coming up and playing this game.
 He's doing stuff that kids do in whiffle ball games and backyard baseball."